kenankaya/git-essential-training-5988161/Example.md

 this is a content

-this is an extra line
+this is an extra

+And another small changes